-Today’s medical professionals juggle multiple applications, each requiring a unique login and password.
+Today's medical professionals juggle multiple applications, each requiring a unique login and password.
 Single Sign-On (SSO) technology aims to solve this ever-growing problem, which affects everything from workflow efficiencies to cybersecurity.
-Today’s article covers SSO: how it works, its benefits, and why medical computers with integrated SSO are best for any healthcare group looking to achieve efficient clinical workflow.
+Today's article covers SSO: how it works, its benefits, and why healthcare solutions with integrated SSO like medical computers are best for any healthcare group looking to achieve efficient clinical workflow.

 Understanding SSO in Healthcare